AgenticData: An Agentic Data Analytics System for Heterogeneous Data: Introduction

-To tackle these challenges, we introduce \our, a feedback-based multi-agent data analytics system. \our begins with the development of a collaborative multi-agent planning framework that converts an NL query into a semantic plan composed of a data profiling agent, a data planning agent, and a data manipulation agent.
-The data profiling agent is designed to thoroughly comprehend the data analysis task description, select and analyze pertinent datasets, extract catalogs from unstructured datasets, and proactively learn domain knowledge from the datasets.
-The planning agent formulates an initial sketch of the semantic plan.
-Given the propensity for LLMs to produce errors, especially in complex plans, we design semantic and grammar validation techniques as well as smart memory management, providing essential feedback for plan correction.
-The data manipulation agent enhances the semantic plan by incorporating data access tools, such as calling functions or generating codes.
-Furthermore, we propose effective optimization strategies to reduce LLM costs without compromising plan accuracy.
-In summary, we make the following contributions.
+To address these challenges, we propose \our, a multi-agent data analytics system on heterogeneous data. \our begins with a collaborative multi-agent planning framework that transforms an NL query into a semantic plan composed of a data profiling agent and a data planning agent.
+The data profiling agent is designed to thoroughly understand the data and data relationships, extract catalogs from diverse datasets, and proactively learn domain knowledge from the datasets.
+The planning agent is responsible for generating the semantic plan.
+Given the tendency of LLMs to produce errors, especially in complex plans, we design semantic and grammar validation techniques as well as smart memory management to provide essential feedback for plan correction.